top of page

 Dr. Themo Voswinckel ⎪Co-Founder

-• 7 min read
+• 6 min read

-Key Takeaways Integrating with Qonto API
+Key Takeaways of Qonto API Integration

 • OAuth2 setup requires precise scope justification – Sensitive scopes need regulatory classification (AIS/PIS) and written justification during app registration.
 Approval can take several days.